IgniteUI/indigo-design-docfx/en/patterns/empty-states.md

 > Illustrations nested inside the Pattern Symbols cannot be code generated and Illustration itself has to be inserted manually.

 > [!WARNING]
-> After inserting an Empty States Pattern, you should trigger `Detach from Symbol` in order to be able to generate it as Angular code.
-The individual Components, however, must stay intact and not be detached!
+> After inserting an Empty State Pattern, you should trigger `Detach from Symbol` in order to be able to generate it as Angular code.
+Illustrations nested inside the Pattern cannot be code generated and the Illustration itself has to be inserted manually after that step.
+Individual Components must stay intact and not be detached!

 <img class="responsive-img" src="../images/empty-states_detach.png" srcset="../images/empty-states_detach@2x.png 2x" />